Two free tools to format SQL queries

 order by count(id) desc;

-After formatting the query to follow Simon Holywell SQL Style Guide, it should like this
+After formatting the query to follow Simon Holywell SQL Style Guide, it should look like this,

 SELECT ParentId AS [Post Link]